Narla7/Diary-CLI/README.md

 - Write diary entries
 - Read diary entries
 - Stores entries as `.txt` files
-- Entries can only be saved as the date they were entered in.
+- Entries can only be saved as the date they were entered in

 ## Usage